-The CHKD Sports Concussion Program is the only comprehensive, multi-disciplinary sports concussion program in the region specifically for children, adolescents and young adults.
-The program is directed by
+The CHKD sports concussion program is the only comprehensive, multi-disciplinary sports concussion program in the region designed specifically for children, adolescents and young adults.
+We are a

-Joel Brenner, a national leader in sports concussion who works closely with local middle schools, high schools and colleges.
-In addition, he has testified at the national and state levels to help protect young athletes through proper legislation.
+Dr. Brenner works closely with local middle schools, high schools and colleges on concussion prevention and has testified at the national and state levels to help protect young athletes through proper legislation.

 Using the latest medical knowledge, our team will provide an expert evaluation to: